 A technique called Relapse Prevention Planning can help.
 In fact, it can make all the difference in the world.
 By thinking ahead, and by working out ways to handle the pressures that might lead you back to your drinking, drug use or gambling, you can approach your new life with a greater sense of confidence.
 Relapse Prevention Planning is planning for success.

-Relapse Prevention Planning is based on the experiences and successes of many people just like you who have already traveled the road to recovery.
+Relapse Prevention Planning is based on the experiences and successes of many people just like you who have already travelled the road to recovery.
 It recognizes that the road often has many rough patches, and that to succeed on this road you will need a relapse prevention plan.

 Your Goal is Recovery